Motivational Interviewing (MI)

 Magill, M., Janssen, T., Mastroleo, N., Hoadley, A., Walthers, J., Barnett, N., & Colby, S. (2019).
 Motivational Interviewing technical process and moderated relational process with underage young adult heavy drinkers.
 Psychology of Addictive Behaviors, 33(2), 128–138. https://doi.org/10.1037/adb0000440

-Type of Study: Randomized controlled trial
+Type of Study:

-Number of Participants: 167
+Number of Participants:

 Population:

-• Age — 17-20 years (Mean=18.2 years)
+- Age — 17–20 years (Mean=18.2 years)

-• Race/Ethnicity — 59% Non-Hispanic White, 14% more than one race, 11% Hispanic, and 10% Non-Hispanic Black/African American
+- Race/Ethnicity — 59% Non-Hispanic White, 14% More Than One Race, 11% Hispanic, and 10% Non-Hispanic Black/African American

-• Gender — 62% Female
+- Gender — 62% Female

-• Status — Participants were underage, past-month heavy drinkers recruited from community settings.
+- Status — Participants were underage, past-month heavy drinkers recruited from community settings.

 Location/Institution: Not specified

-Summary: (To include basic study design, measures, results, and notable limitations)
+(To include basic study design, measures, results, and notable limitations)

-This study used the sample from Colby et al. (2018).
+The study used the same sample as Colby et al. (2018).
 The purpose of the study was to test technical and relational processes hypothesized to explain the therapeutic benefit of brief Motivational Interviewing (MI).
 Participants were randomly assigned to brief MI or an attention-matched control (i.e., relaxation training [REL]).
 Measures utilized include the CASAA Application for Client Therapist Interactions (CACTI), the Client Language Assessment – Proximal/Distal (CLA-PD) the Timeline Follow Back (TLFB) and the Brief Young Adult Alcohol Consequences Questionnaire (BYAACQ).
 Results indicate that membership in the moderate-increasing class rather than the low-increasing class mediated MI effects on alcohol-related consequences at 6 weeks.
 Mediation tests for consequences at 3 months and heavy drinking were non-significant.
-Limitations include the study could have been underpowered to detect small effect sizes, participants were recruited from various community service and educational settings and this might affect study generalizability, and length of follow-up.
+Limitations include that the study could have been underpowered to detect small effect sizes, participants were recruited from various community service and educational settings and this might affect study generalizability, and length of follow-up.

 Length of controlled postintervention follow-up: 6 weeks and 3 months.